An hour of Patriotism : Flag Retreat Ceremony at Hussainiwala Border, Firozpur

 - You can carry your snacks and water bottle inside but do remember to bring them out too.
 Littering is not allowed and it helps to keep the premises clean too.

-- If elders are accompanying you, there is an indoor electric car which can help them till the ceremony area.
+- If elders are accompanying you, there is a facility of an electric car which can help them drop till the ceremony area.

-- Weekends are more crowded than the weekdays at Hussainiwala Border, as locals flock to see the ceremony, so plan your trip accordingly.
+- Weekends are more crowded than the weekdays at Hussainiwala Border Firozpur, as locals flock to see the ceremony, so plan your trip accordingly.

-Both the countries India and Pakistan might have enough hatred for each other but the Border is one place where both the countrymen are enough civilized, happily cheerful and performs the same consensual rituals and now this ceremony had been happening for years.
-I just hope that similar understanding might solve the other problems between two nations and maintain peace.
+Both the countries India and Pakistan might have enough hatred for each other but the Border is one place where both the countrymen are enough civilized, happily cheerful, and performs the same consensual rituals and now this ceremony had been happening for years.
+I just hope that a similar understanding might solve the other problems between the two nations and maintain peace.

 If you like it, please pin it and share it.